Taaseen71/CoVid19Daily/README.md

 #### Goals

-- _Find Suitable API to work with_
+- _Find Suitable API to work with._
 - _Save a local JSON file to work with._
 - _Use API to render appropriate Data on Appropriate Pages._
-- _Use API to list all countries affected by COVID19 ._
+- _Use API to list all countries affected by COVID19._
 - _USe API to target each country and render individual Data for the page._
 - _Use Storybook to add multiple designed elements onto the page._